-Since we just created the system call in the kernel, it is not called through the system call vector.
+Since we just created the system call, it does not get called in the system call vector.
 We need to add it, like we added the call to sys_fork in Assignment 1.

 Programming: Add a case in the system call vector for sys_execv.
-Hint: where are the arguments?
-The arguments are in regsiter a0 and a1?
+Hint: Pass the arguments provided in the trapframe.

 The next part is quite easy: We just copy the code of runprogram straight into sys_execv!
 The calls are nearly identical, except for the differences mentioned above.
-The first one is straightforward to resolve; we must destroy the old address space before we attach a new address space to the process.
+The first one is straightforward to resolve; we must destroy the old address space before we attach the new one to the process.

-Programming: Call as_destroy on the old address space after activating the new address space.
+Programming: Call as_destroy on the old address space after activating the new one.

-The second difference between sys_execv and runprogram is that the command line arguments are in the old address space, not in the kernel.
-We need to copy them over before we destroy the old address space, and then copy them to the new adddress space using the exact same code as runprogram.
+The other difference between sys_execv and runprogram is that the command line arguments are in the old address space, not the kernel.
+We need to copy them over before we destroy the old address space, and then copy them to the new one using the exact same code as runprogram.
 To do this, we must allocate enough space to copy them over.
-You should use the limits in limits.h, for maximum number of arguments and maximum size of for each argument.
+For this we assume a maximum number of arguments (16), and a maximum size for each argument (128).
 We can create an array large enough to hold arguments of any number and size within these limits, and deallocate it after we copy everything out.

-Programming: Write an args_alloc function that dynamically allocates one array for each possible argument, then returns a NULL allocated array, also dynamically allocated, with the addresses of the former.
+Programming: Write an args_alloc function that dynamically allocates one array for each possible argument, then returns a NULL allocated array (also dynamically allocated) with the addresses of the former.